 An X-ray of a dog with GDV.
 The large black tubular structure is the twisted stomach.

-How is GDV treated in dogs?
+What is the treatment for GDV in dogs?

 What is the prognosis for dogs with GDV?

-How can GDV in dogs be prevented?
+How can GDV be prevented?